Administration via command line

 mdl_data ...
 Compressed mdl_data_fields ...
 Compressed mdl_enrol_paypal ...
 Compressed

-If you get errors due to having insufficient privileges to run these commands (this is quite likely) then the easiest solution is to generate the required SQL commands using,
+If you get errors due to having insufficient privileges to run these commands use --showsql to generate the required SQL commands:

 $ php admin/cli/mysql_compressed_rows.php --showsql

-You can then copy the generated SQL into your mysql client running as the 'root' user.
+You can then copy the generated SQL into your MySQL/MariaDB client running as the 'root' user.

 $ php admin/cli/mysql_collation.php --collation=utf8mb4_unicode_ci